haowei614/Papers/README.md

 # Papers

-"dissertation" is my main Master's project from October 2021 to September 2023, which mainly focuses on speech anti-spoofing by exploring human auditory mechanisms.
+"dissertation" is my main Master's project from October 2021 to September 2023.
+It primarily focuses on speech anti-spoofing and involves an exploration of human auditory mechanisms which is supervised by Prof. [Masashi Unoki](https://fp.jaist.ac.jp/public/Default2.aspx?id=293&l=1).

 "APSIPA2023" is an international conference held in Taipei on Oct.31-Nov.3